 How can the risk be minimised?

-If you have epilepsy, it may be possible to reduce the small risk of dying from sudden unexpected death in epilepsy (SUDEP) by:
+If you have epilepsy, it may be possible to reduce the small risk of dying from SUDEP by:

 - Preventing seizures as much as possible.
 This is usually by medication.
 In some people, surgery is used to prevent seizures when medication has not been successful in preventing seizures.
 However, in some cases it is not possible to stop seizures fully.
 See separate leaflet called Treatments for Epilepsy for details.

 - Being aware of the potential risk of night-time seizures.
 Some people only have seizures at night when asleep (or have them more often at night).
 As the risk of SUDEP is still present even for night-time seizures, if possible, you should try to prevent these seizures as much as you can.
 This may mean a review of medication.
 But again, in some people it is not possible to prevent seizures fully.